 Any business which has been adversely affected by the COVID 19 outbreak can apply subject to certain conditions.
-For this scheme, adversely affected means a reduction in revenue of at least 25% due to reduced demand or closure during the period of the financial assistance claim.
+For this scheme, adversely affected means a reduction in revenue of at least 25% due to reduced demand or closure during the period of the grant claim.
+Please note that you may be asked for evidence that your business has been adversely affected by the COVID 19 outbreak during the period of the claim.
 It should be noted that if your business has to take on extra staff to deal with a short term increase in demand that this will not be viewed as adverse.